ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 LED-Matrix-Rolling-Clock with ESP8266 (WEMOS D1 mini)

 # Installation:
 When the clock is switched on for the first time, an access point is started.
+(SSID: LED-Matrix-Clock)  <br>
-(SSID: LED-Matrix-Clock) In the captive portal (standard IP: 192.168.4.1) where you can select your own WLAN.
+In the captive portal (standard IP: 192.168.4.1) where you can select your own WLAN.  <br>
 The API-key and the city-ID of OpenWeatherMap can also be entered here.
+(Optional)  <br>
-(Optional) The display can also be switched on and off at a specific time, for example if it is disturbing at night.
+The display can also be switched on and off at a specific time, for example if it is disturbing at night.
 (Optional)

 # Changing the WLAN or the WLAN password: